 Start by upgrading the latches on your existing windows.
 The sash locks you probably have on your home’s double-hung windows are easy to bypass with a thin blade inserted between the sash and the frame.
 Hinge-wedge locks will let you open the window partially without letting intruders in — which is ideal if you like to let some fresh air in — while folding locks are much harder to bypass.
 You can even install keyed sash locks that won’t open unless you insert a key.

-You may also want to install bars outside the windows or replace the existing glass with safety glass to prevent someone from breaking in by shattering the window.
+You may also want to install bars outside the windows or replace the existing glass with safety glass to prevent someone from breaking in by shattering the window; roller shutters are great for home security too.
 If you live in a multi-story property, you may only need to protect first-story windows and any second-story ones that are easy to reach from the ground, as well as any windows that lead into the basement.

 9. Secure Your Garage Door